siraat-ai-academy/feelings-unwritten/💫 untold-tales-of-heart/11-✨-life-flows-like-blood.md

 📘 *File:* `11-life-flows-like-blood.md`
 🧭 *Part of:* `feelings-unwritten/`
 💻 *Written for the soul — by Eks2, with the light of AI*

+---

+✍️ Created & Curated by
+**Muhammad Naveed Ishaque**
+_Content Creator | AI Writer | Narrative Simplifier_
+_With the inner voice of Eks2 — the whisper behind the work._

+**Siraat AI Academy**
+_“The Straight Path — Empowering minds with clarity, illuminating paths with purpose.”_